ethereum/EIPs/EIPS/eip_FST.md

 - Validator mint 2 different tokens as a Deal form Actor1 and Actor2 and finalize 2 tokens that send to actors.

 ## Specification
-I just thought an initial basic interface for this EIP
+I just thought an initial basic interface for this improvemnt

 interface IERCXXX{